wickywaka/hello-react/README.md

 # Reproduce error:
 The error appears when I just include socket.io-client in fresh react app.
+Its a demo app.

 ```
 # use nvm to change to projects node version (optional)